 You are hereHome > Find > Park locator map > Grampians National Park > Things to do > Grampians program

 - No change of conditions apply

 Parks Victoria and Conservation Volunteers Australia have paired up to create a variety of practical conservation volunteer opportunities within the Grampians National Park.
-There are a number of projects planned, including tree planting, habitat restoration, park maintenance, flood recovery projects and many more.
+There are a number of projects planned, including tree planting, habitat restoration, park maintenance, flood and fire recovery projects and many more.

 You can volunteer for the day, or for the week, whatever suits your availability.
 All volunteers are provided with the appropriate tools and equipment needed for the project.
 Accommodation can be arranged if needed.

 Projects will run out of Halls Gap, located in the central Grampians and transport will be provided from Halls Gap to and from the project site daily.